ripple/opensource.ripple.com/docs/xls-70d-credentials/index.md

 ## Usage Flow

-The typical usage for Credentials features three parties with different roles.
-Consider the following example:
+A typical flow to use Credentials involves three parties with different roles, as described in the following example:

 * Verity is a regulated business that wants to interact only with properly KYC'd accounts, to ensure legal compliance.
 This makes Verity an _authorizer_ because they configure which accounts are allowed (authorized) to interact with them.
-* Isabel is a credential issuer that vets accounts and issues credentials attesting that the accounts are who they say they are.
+* Isabel is a credential issuer who vets accounts and issues credentials attesting that the accounts are who they say they are.
 * Alice is a user who wants to interact with Verity.

 All three parties need XRP Ledger accounts.
 The flow works as follows: